Some topological properties of spaces between the Sorgenfrey and usual topologies on real number: Abstract

 \section{Abstract}

-The $H$-space, denoted as $(\mathbb{R}, \tau_{A})$, has $\mathbb{R}$ as its point set and a basis consisting of usual $\mathbb{R}$ neighborhood at points of $A$ while taking Sorgenfrey neighborhoods at points of $\mathbb{R}$-$A$.
+The $H$-space, denoted as $(\mathbb{R}, \tau_{A})$, has $\mathbb{R}$ as its point set and a basis consisting of usual open interval neighborhood at points of $A$ while taking Sorgenfrey neighborhoods at points of $\mathbb{R}$-$A$.
 In this paper, we mainly discuss some topological properties of $H$-spaces.
-In particular, we main prove that, for any subset $A\subset \mathbb{R}$,
+In particular, we prove that, for any subset $A\subset \mathbb{R}$,

 (1) $(\mathbb{R}, \tau_{A})$ is zero-dimensional iff $\mathbb{R}\setminus A$ is dense in $(\mathbb{R}, \tau_{E})$;

 (2) $(\mathbb{R}, \tau_{A})$ is locally compact iff $(\mathbb{R}, \tau_{A})$ is a $k_{\omega}$-space;